Måneskin announce Iggy Pop-featuring new version of 'I Wanna Be Your Slave'

 Måneskin took to social media today (August 4) to announce that they have enlisted Iggy for a collaborative rework of the single.
 “MÅNESKIN & IGGY POP – I WANNA BE YOUR SLAVE,” the band wrote above the song’s black-and-white cover art.

-The track is set to arrive at 11am BST this Friday (August 6).
+The track is set to arrive at 11pm BST tomorrow (August 5).
 Earlier this week, Måneskin teased its release by posting a brief snippet of themselves on a Zoom call with Iggy Pop – you can check out both tweets below.

 MÅNESKIN & IGGY POP – I WANNA BE YOUR SLAVE